• Skip to primary navigation

 These kinds of self-care articles make me puke a little in my mouth.

 Self-care is a deliberate action one takes to commune with their own soul.
-It's a respite from the outside world, a chance for one to take deep breaths physically, emotionally, mentally and spiritually.
+It's a respite from the outside world, a chance for one to take deep breaths physically, emotionally, mentally, and spiritually.

 Why is it important to take care of yourself?

-Just like working out once a month won't give you abs, self-care sporadically practiced here and there will not reap you the benefits of weekly self-care.
+Just like working out once a month won't give you abs, self-care sporadically practiced here and there will not reap the benefits of weekly self-care.

 Examples of self-care